sgago/algomon/readme.md

 #### HTTP versions

+### Messaging
+Messaging is an indirect form of communication where data are passed through a message broker.
+This nicely decouples the the services.
+Messaging is typically suitable for processes that take a long time or require large amounts of data.

+Pub/Sub, ServiceBus, and RabbitMQ, are all examples of message queue providers.
+Like HTTP requests, messages typically have header and body data as well as a unique message ID.
+Also, messages can be stored in JSON, protobuf, and so on.
+Some brokers even provide support for native objects like Azure.
+Messages are typically only removed from the broker once the consumer - the service that actually receives and uses the message -  successfully processes the message.

+However, unlike request-response via HTTP transactions, message queues are inherently asynchronous.
+Furthermore, messages can be queued within the broker even if the message consumers are down.

+Consumers can choose to process multiple messages at a time, a.k.a. batch processing or message batches.
+This increases processing latency of individual messages but does improve the applications throughput.
+This extra latency is typically an acceptable tradeoff and should be considered.

+Producers and consumers can be arranged in a few different ways:
+- Point-to-point (p2p): A message is delivered to exactly one consumer.
+- Publish-subscribe (pubsub): A message is delivered to all consumers.

+Message queues are not a silver bullet and there are many issues to consider:
+- The broker adds additional latency through additional the queue itself and more communication.
+- There is a dependency on the broker itself.
+It it goes down, so does your system.
+- Not all message queues are durable.
+Non-durable queues will lose all messages if the broker crashes.
+- This is a form of sequential consistency.
+Consumers lag producers.
+- There are similar problems to the IP protocol.
+Messages can be missed, dropped, duplicated, and arrive out of order.
+Note that some brokers provide message de-duplication.
+- We have similar time and timestamp considerations to make, if there are many message producers.
+Multiple producers will not share the same clock.
+- Broker storage is not infinite; there might be a maximum limit to the number of messages a broker can store.
+- Consumers might be unable to keep up with producers and the queue which will cause a backlog of messages to accrue.
+This can be due to not enough consumer replicas, outages, and errors.
+Poisonous messages, those that repeatedly fail, can waste consumer time and degrade the entire system.
+- Completely bad or poisoned messages can be dumped to a dead letter channel for manual inspection and correction by a human.
+This, of course, takes time.
+Alternatively, we can decide to drop (delete/ignore) bad messages, but we this means we might miss something important.
+- Message queues are partitioned and bring along the same issues that partitioning brings.
+Messages may not arrive in order.
+Also, partitions can become "hot" and consumers might not be able to keep up.
+Message shuffling among the various partitions can reduce throughput.
+- *Exactly once processing* does not exist. *At least once and maybe more* can lead to issues.
+Therefore, we can require messages to be idempotent, so that we can simulate exactly once processing.
+- In fact, you may need to choose between *at most once but maybe zero* or *at least once but maybe more* processing.
+- Still idempotent messages will not cure everything.
+Say we create a consumer that sends an email to a customer when it receives a message.
+However, due to a bug, the consumer crashes *immediately* after successfully sending the email and is unable to acknowledge (ACK) the message.
+The consumer and broker will simply try again and send another email up to some max retry limit, if there even is a retry limit.

+Producer and consumer messaging can be arranged in different styles or configurations, depending on the problem they're solving.
+1. One-way
+  - Producers can "fire n' forget" messages in a p2p configuration.
+2. Request-response
+  - Producers can send consumers requests through one message channel and receiver responses from consumers via another response channel.
+Consumers can tag responses with the request they're responding to and send feedback upstream.
+3. Broadcast
+  - Messages can be sent to all consumers.
+After all, there could be many consumers that care about the same message but for different reasons.
+For example, one consumer could send a confirmation email to the customer and another consumer could do payment processing.

 ## Scalability
 [Top](#the-study-guide)

+Basically, we have three ways to scale out applications:
+1. Decomposition: Breaking the processing into separate services known as decomposition or functional decomposition.
+2. Partitioning: Dividing data into partitions and distributing data among different nodes.
+3. Replication: Replicating functionality or data among nodes.

 ### Replication
 Just clone your server's code and you'll be good to go, right?
 Wrong.
-Welcome to replicas, consistency models, distributed locking, and so on.
+Welcome to replicas, consistency models, distributed locking, CRDTs, and so on.

+#### Consistency models
 Distributed systems are often modeled around consistency models which define how the updates to a distributed system are observed.
 With different models, you may see data visibility, ordering of operations, performance differences, fault tolerance, ease of implementation, and ease of maintenance.
 In short, as a system becomes more available, it becomes less consistent.

-#### Consistency models

 ##### Linearizability
 Also known as atomic consistency.
 This is a specific form of strong consistency which adds real-time ordering constraints to operations.